Hbs2000/Gpaper/docs/Courses_in_SUSTech/新结构金融学/5_split_share_reform.md

 ## Reference
-1. China’s Secondary Privatization: Perspectives from the Split-Share Structure Reform, Li Liao, Bibo Liu, and Hao Wang, ***Journal of Financial Economics***, 2014.
+1. 【TOP】China’s Secondary Privatization: Perspectives from the Split-Share Structure Reform, Li Liao, Bibo Liu, and Hao Wang, ***Journal of Financial Economics***, 2014.
 2. Privatization and Risk Sharing: Evidence from the Split Share Structure Reform in China, Kai Li, Tan Wang, Yan-Leung Cheung, and Ping Jiang, ***Review of Financial Studies***, 2011.
 3. Profiting from Government Stakes in a Command Economy: Evidence from Chinese Asset Sales, Charles W. Calomiris, Raymond Fisman, and Yongxiang Wang, ***Journal of Financial Economics***, 2010.
 4. China Share Issue Privatization: The Extent of Its Success, Qian Sun and Wilson Tong, ***Journal of Financial Economics***, 2003.

-## China’s Secondary Privatization: Perspectives from the Split-Share Structure Reform
+## 【TOP】China’s Secondary Privatization: Perspectives from the Split-Share Structure Reform

+> [!NOTE|label:TOP]
+> TOP paper代表是这一研究课题的经典之作，带有独到的观点和深刻的见解。

 Li Liao<sup>1</sup>, Bibo Liu<sup>2</sup>, and Hao Wang<sup>3</sup>, ***Journal of Financial Economics***, 2014.
 1. *Tsinghua University, PBC School of Finance*